UANATACA/RA-REPO/ra_gui.md

 </br>

 A previously created Video ID Request needs a set of information defined as evidences.
-The succesful upload of all information will change the request status to **VIDEOREVIEW**.
+The succesful upload of **ALL** this information will change the request status to **VIDEOREVIEW**.

 Data and images are uploaded by using the following call: